 Core Strategy Policy CS10 (Sustainable Development) is implemented through detailed policies in the Development Management Plan; using the Strategic Flood Risk Assessment (SFRA) to inform site allocations and flood risk assessments for specific development proposals; and through the 2017 Green Infrastructure Strategy and its Action Plan.
-The Council is also preparing a new Environmental Sustainability Strategy and Action Plan, due to be adopted in summer 2020 and the Surrey's Climate Change Strategy, committing to becoming net zero carbon by 2050, is due to be adopted in April 2020.
+The Council has also adopted its Environmental Sustainability Strategy and Action Plan in summer 2020, whilst Surrey's Climate Change Strategy, adopted in April 2020, committed to becoming net zero carbon by 2050.
+This was further supplemented with the adoption of the Local Character and Distinctiveness Guide to support sustainable development in June 2021, and the Climate Change and Sustainable Construction Supplementary Planning Document in September 2021.